koinos/koinos-docs/docs/nodes/rpc-node.md

-# Run an RPC node
+# Run a public API node

-An RPC node is a healthy observer with application-facing services enabled.
+A public API node is a healthy standard Koinos node with API and index services enabled.
 Operate those services through the official Koinos Compose project.

 The upstream `api` profile enables JSON-RPC, REST, gRPC, transaction store, contract metadata store, and account history.
 It does **not** require `block_producer`.

-## Architecture and trust boundary
+## Public and private interfaces

 Keep the Koinos API ports on loopback and expose only a hardened HTTPS reverse
 proxy: